rigard/rulebooks/rulebooks/catan.md

 ##### b) Playing Development Cards
 At any time during your turn, you may play 1 Development Card (on the table).
 That card, however, may not be a card you bought during the same turn!

-###### Knight (aka “Soldier”) Cards (Red Frame)
+###### Knight (aka "Soldier") Cards (Red Frame)
 If you play a Knight Card, you must immediately move the robber.
-See “Rolling a ‘7’ and Activating the Robber” above and follow steps 1 and 2.
+See "Rolling a ‘7’ and Activating the Robber" above and follow steps 1 and 2.

 Once played, Knight Cards remain face up in front of you.

-The first player to have 3 Knight Cards in front of himself receives the Special Card “Largest Army,” which is worth 2 victory points.
+The first player to have 3 Knight Cards in front of himself receives the Special Card "Largest Army," which is worth 2 victory points.
 If another player has more Knight Cards in front of him than the current holder of the Largest Army card, he immediately takes the Special Card and its 2 victory points.

 ###### Progress Cards (Green Frame)
 If you play a Progress Card, follow its instructions.
 Then the card is removed from the game (i.e., tossed in the box).